wearereasonablepeople/gacs-poc/README.md

 | 6 | Zonweringssysteem onderdelen | 6.1 |
 | 7 | Technisch gebouwmanagement onderdelen | 7.1 – 7.7 |

-Each question has options grouped into **"Niet toegestaan"** (not allowed) and **"Wel toegestaan"** (allowed), following the NEN-EN-ISO 52120 classification.
+Each question has options classified into **"Niet toegestaan"** (not allowed) and **"Wel toegestaan"** (allowed), following the NEN-EN-ISO 52120 standard.
+Re-running the seed (`npm run seed`) is idempotent and will synchronize `isAllowed` flags on existing options.

 ---

-### Posible future additions:
+## Possible Future Additions

-- Extend the authentication to not only support the current session based authentication, but also OIDC.
-I might be a good idea for us to implement something like Keycloak, create our own identity provider and allow a tenant to connect their own identity provider to their login for the /reporting app.
+- **OIDC Authentication** — Extend the current session-based authentication to also support OpenID Connect.
+Consider implementing Keycloak as an identity provider and allowing tenants to connect their own IdP for `/reporting` login.
+- **Internationalization (i18n)** — Multi-language support for questionnaire content and UI chrome.
+- **Webhook Integrations** — Notify external systems (CRM, email marketing) when a submission is completed or lead status changes.
+- **PDF Branding** — Include tenant logo and colors in the generated PDF report.

+---

 ## License